 Welcome

-St Marks (West Gorton) is the original name of a football team born during 1880, that after fourteen arduous years with numerous grounds, names, and a new beginning, became Manchester City FC.
-This website details the fascinating and accurate story of those years, its birth, development, its first ever badge, a white on black cross pattee, and much more which is available here via our history section pages.
+This website details a fascinating and accurate story of those years, its birth, development, its first ever badge- a white on black cross pattee, and much more information which is available here via our history section pages.

 The name dates back to Victorian Lancashire during the industrial 1860s, with the historic first match played on 13th November 1880.
 Today, St Marks (West Gorton)® is an independent supporter-led Lancashire based venture established in 2017.
 Our initial objective was to research and safeguard this vintage name for so long ignored, which is now protected by registration, copyright and licenced trade marks, as is both the original cross pattee badge and the AAFC badge.

-Items we offer for sale celebrate these earliest years.
-Prices start from just £4.99 and are fully inclusive with free UK postage and packing.
+Items we offer for sale celebrate these earliest years and prices start from just £4.99.
 We, as City supporters, are committed to safeguarding, promoting and providing historical accuracy, allied to providing sensibly priced, quality memorabilia to treasure.
-This is a detailed, accurate story of those years, and we also include similar related historical information we hope you will find of interest.

 Also on this page